×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One option for finding a place to live in Luanda is to search online for rental listings.
 Websites such as Imovirtual, Angola-Houses, and Angola-Property are good resources for finding rental properties in the city.
 Additionally, you can contact local real estate agents who specialize in the Luanda area.
 They can provide you with more information about available properties and help you find the perfect place to live.
-Finally, you can also ask friends and family who live in the area for recommendations," explained one expat.
+Finally, you can also ask friends and family who live in the area for recommendations," remarked one in Luanda.

 What is a typical expat home or apartment like in Luanda?